PaloAltoNetworks/gaia/doc/documentation.md

 Type: [`pctimerange`](#pctimerange)

-Time range used by PC APIs.
+Time range used by PC API.
 Its type is dynamic.
 Aporeto needs to pass this data to PC backend.

 ### CNSSuggestion